-Professionals were asked to indicate the degree to which a series of factors could influence professionals in the provision/recommendation of technology-based devices and services for health, nutrition, and sport practice/physical exercise.
+Factors that could influence professionals' recommendation of technology health, nutrition, and sport practice/physical exercise.
 Answers' options were: no influence at all (or does not apply), low influence, moderate influence and high influence.
 The results are reported in Figure 16.